kahi-framework/kahi-ui.nbn.dev/content/docs/resources/community.md

 > Iconography projects that have been shown to work well with Kahi UI.

 -   [Lucide Icons](https://github.com/lucide-icons/lucide) — Community fork of [Feather Icons](https://feathericons.com/), provides lightweight SVG icons. _(used by this documentation site)_

+## Web Applications

+> Deployed Web Applications that utilize Kahi UI as their design language.

+### 3D Rendering

+-   [The Raytracer Challenge REPL](https://raytracer.xyz) / [jakobwesthoff/the_raytracer_challenge_repl](https://github.com/jakobwesthoff/the_raytracer_challenge_repl) — REPL for rendering raytraced scenes in modern browsers with a live editor.